Here are all posts by the author Frank Cort: Page 7 of 7

 The Anatomy of a Successful Appointment Cancellation Policy

 If you run a business that relies on appointments, then you’re all too familiar with the frustration of no-shows and late arrivals.
-It can create huge strain on your business (not to mention stress levels).
+It can create a huge strain on your business (not to mention stress levels).
 There have been many studies and prescriptions for how to minimize appointment cancellations.
-In some cases, the prescription is clear: financially discipline people for missing their appointment and they will be less likely to do it.
-But many times, these policies are overly punitive; charging hefty fees for customers or patients that create rifts in the relationships that aren’t easily repairable.
+In some cases, the prescription is clear: financially discipline people for missing their appointment, and they will be less likely to do it.
+But many times, these policies are overly punitive, charging hefty fees for customers or patients that create rifts in relationships that aren’t easily repairable.
 You may be recouping some of your costs, but ultimately, this method may be hurting your business.
 It’s a delicate balance to strike, and many businesses struggle with how to do it well.
 So, how can you tackle the problem without creating new issues?
 What does an effective policy look like in practice?
 Let’s take a look at some of the key aspects and how they work together.
-Key aspects of an effective cancellation policy When outlining your appointment cancellation policy, there are a few main points that must be considered and addressed: Timeframe for cancellation How cancellations need to […]
+Key aspects of an effective cancellation policy When outlining your appointment cancellation policy, there are a few main points that must be considered and addressed: Timeframe […]

 The Simple Tool for Reducing Missed Therapy Appointments

 As a therapist, you’ve dedicated your professional life to supporting others.
 You know your education and skills will likely benefit them greatly, but it’s not always an easy or short road.
-It may take months or years of work to help them reach the place of peace and resolution they’re seeking.
-After each appointment, you know you’ve made progress — you’ve started to see changes — even if they haven’t noticed yet.
+It may take months or years of work to help them reach the peace and resolution they seek.
+After each appointment, you know you’ve made progress—you’ve started to see changes—even if they haven’t noticed yet.
 You stress that it’s in their best interest to stay consistent with their scheduled appointments.
 If they don’t show up, they may lose some of the important progress they’ve made.
-But once they leave your office, it’s ultimately up to them to make the decision to come back.
+But once they leave your office, it’s ultimately up to them to decide to return.
 This creates a double-edged sword.
 For any appointment-based business, missed appointments are bad news.
 But for therapists, these relatively minor lapses can also lead to huge setbacks in patient treatment and recovery.
 This is why it’s crucial for therapists to make use of an automated and HIPAA-compliant appointment reminder and booking platform, such as Apptoto.
-It keeps an open dialogue between you and your patients, removing the underlying “gray areas” that often […]
+It keeps an open dialogue between you and your patients, removing the “gray areas” that often lead to missed sessions.
+Meanwhile, therapists who give their […]

 Getting the time right (dealing with multiple time zones)